 We always recommend wearing one regardless — particularly on the Douro Valley climbs and any mountain routes where descents are fast.
 If renting through us, helmets are available as part of your bike package.

-One of the most affordable in our portfolio.
 Accommodation, food and wine are consistently good value compared to France, Italy or Scandinavia.
 A full evening meal with wine at a local restaurant rarely costs more than €20–25 per person outside tourist hotspots.

 The combination of quality and price is one of Portugal's most compelling arguments for cyclists who want a genuinely rewarding holiday without the premium price tag.